firecat53/keepmenu/README.rst

 ------------

 1. Python 2.7+ or 3.2+
-2. Pykeepass_, PyUserInput_, and pygpgme_.
-Install via pip or your
-   distribution's package manager, if available.
+2. Pykeepass_ and PyUserInput_.
+Install via pip or your distribution's package manager, if available.
 3. Dmenu.
 Basic support is included for Rofi_, but most Rofi configuration/theming should be done via Xresources.
 4. (optional) Pinentry.
 Make sure to set which flavor of pinentry command to use